 Pest monitoring Check for overwintering sites on small trees.
 Otherwise, examine shoots in late April or early May.
 Wilted shoots are easy to spot, and you should open them to check for larvae.

 Home Orchardists: Cut out mined shoots below the wilted area to eliminate larvae.
 Overwintering larvae may be found and destroyed under thin bark in branch crotches.
-Look for a buildup of chewed bark and frass (excrement).
+Look for a buildup of chewed bark and frass (excrement) when monitoring.

 Warning: Many pesticides are hazardous to bees.
 Look for bee precautionary statements on product labels and do not use these products during bloom or if bees are foraging in the orchard.